hylo-so/model/README.md

 The model relies on the following key assumptions regarding the probability of net burn or mint of fSOL and xSOL after each trading day:

 * **Collateral Ratio Impact:**
   * A higher collateral ratio increases the likelihood of fSOL being minted and xSOL being burned.
 This scenario suggests a market perception of increased security or over-collateralization, encouraging the minting of fSOL.
+Additionally, the low effective leverage of xSOL makes it less attractive to traders.
-  * Conversely, a lower collateral ratio heightens the probability of fSOL being burned and xSOL being minted.
-This reflects concerns over under-collateralization, prompting adjustments to restore balance.
+  * Conversely, a lower collateral ratio increases the likelihood of fSOL being burned and xSOL being minted.
+This situation reflects concerns over under-collateralization, leading fSOL holders to burn fSOL in order to redeem its equivalent value in SOL.
+It also signifies a growing interest among traders in xSOL, due to the higher effective leverage offered.

 ## Methodology
 The model undergoes multiple iterations, with each run specifically designed to assess frequency of the stability pool usage and the frequency of negative xSOL price occurrences, which signals a failure in maintaining the collateralization of fSOL.
 Data collected after detecting a negative xSOL price are not considered in this model, as the protocol would require re-collateralization by the team to resume operations, a process not covered by this simulation.